Lovelace (film): Plot

-The following day, Linda secretly meets with Anthony Romano, telling him she wants out of the porn business and also revealing the abuse inflicted on her by Chuck.
+The following day, Linda secretly meets with Anthony Romano, telling him she wants out of the pornography industry and also revealing the abuse inflicted on her by Chuck.
 Disgusted, Romano has her checked into a private hotel while he and his bodyguards attack Chuck for abusing Linda and for the $25,000 he owes.

 Six years later, Linda marries Larry Marchiano, moves to Long Island and has a young son.
 Linda later takes a polygraph test before publishing her autobiography Ordeal, which details years of Chuck's physical and sexual abuse, as well as his stealing all of her earnings.
 Linda appears on Donahue, and her distraught parents break down in tears while watching her.
 A few days later, the Marchianos travel to Florida for Linda to reconcile with her parents.